 Our Formula Student team rely entirely on donations and sponsorship.
 If you want to learn more, contact Jason.Barlow@City.ac.uk or on +44 (0) 20 7040 5231, or alternatively you can make a donation here.

-Although it affects each individual differently, it can be life changing for those who experience it, impacting their relationships with family and friends, their ability to work, and to engage in social activities and hobbies.
-Over 400,000 people in the UK alone suffer from aphasia, putting many at severe risk of isolation and mental health issues, which include depression.
+Although affecting each individual differently, aphasia can be life-changing and impact relationships with family and friends, the ability to work and engage in social activities.
+Aphasia puts many people at risk of isolation and mental health issues, including depression.

-City’s innovative three-year CommuniCATE project explored the use of computer technologies in therapy for people with aphasia.
-Funded by The Barts Charity it drew on expertise within the School of Health Sciences and the Centre for HCI Design at City, University of London and worked in partnership with Barts Health NHS Trust, and the Stroke Association.
+The three-year project was funded by The Barts Charity and drew on expertise within the School of Health Sciences and the Centre for HCI Design at City.
+The project worked with speech and language therapists form Barts Health NHS Trust and the Stroke Association.

 After 12 sessions of therapy Kanti made big changes in his writing.
 What he wrote contained far more words and were much easier to read.
 In line with his goals, he became a proficient and frequent user of email.